Landon Cassill: 2013–2017

 On January 17, 2013, it was announced that Cassill would leave BK Racing due to contract disagreements.
 In late February, he joined Circle Sport, driving the team's No. 33 in the Sprint Cup Series for the remainder of the season.
-In early March it was revealed that Cassill was suing BK Racing for a claim of unpaid winnings.
+In early March, it was revealed that Cassill was suing BK Racing for a claim of unpaid winnings.
 Later in the season, starting at the Brickyard 400, Cassill began running in the No. 40, jointly fielded by Circle Sport and Hillman Racing, in a majority of races.

 In December 2013, it was announced that Cassill would return to the No. 4 Chevrolet in the 2014 NASCAR Nationwide Series for JD Motorsports, replacing Mike Wallace as the team's lead driver, in addition to returning to the No. 40 Chevrolet for Circle Sport in the Sprint Cup Series.

-In the 2014 Cup season, Cassill tied his career-best finish of 12th at the Daytona 500, and recorded his best career finish of 4th at the Geico 500.
+In the 2014 Cup season, Cassill tied his career-best finish of twelfth at the Daytona 500, and recorded his best career finish of fourth at the Geico 500.
 Carsforsale.com was the primary sponsor of Landon Cassill during these and four other races including Kansas Speedway, Sonoma Raceway, Indianapolis Motor Speedway, and Michigan International Speedway.

 On December 16, 2014, G&K Services re-upped as a full-time associate sponsor with multiple primary sponsorships in select markets.
 Those races include Las Vegas Motor Speedway, Phoenix International Raceway, Texas Motor Speedway, Talladega Superspeedway, Bristol Motor Speedway, and Chicagoland Speedway.

 On February 2, 2015, Snap Fitness returned to the No. 40 team for a second year, sponsoring the races at Atlanta, the All-Star Showdown, Charlotte Motor Speedway, Michigan International Speedway, and Darlington Raceway.
 On February 11, it was announced that Cassill would partner with Carsforsale.com for a second year.
 Carsforsale.com sponsored the Daytona 500 and five other Sprint Cup races in the 2015 season.
-He ran very strongly in the 2015 Coke Zero 400, but his underfunded car was involved in a massive crash on the last lap at the checkered flag; he would finish 13th.
+He ran very strongly in the 2015 Coke Zero 400, but his underfunded car was involved in a massive crash on the last lap at the checkered flag; he would finish thirteenth.

 With Hillman joining Premium Motorsports, Cassill lost his No. 40 ride.
 In 2016, Cassill joined Front Row Motorsports, driving the No. 38 Ford Fusion.
 During the Texas race, a big one occurred on lap 271, Cassill barely made it through.
-Cassill had his best performance of the season in the Food City 500, where he led 20 laps on a contrary fuel strategy to a 22nd-place finish.
+Cassill had his best performance of the season in the Food City 500, where he led twenty laps on a contrary fuel strategy to a 22nd-place finish.

 Cassill returned to FRM in 2017, though he drove the No. 34 as David Ragan returned to the team in the No. 38.
 His main sponsors were Starkey Hearing Foundation, CSX (Play it safe), and Love's Travel Stops.

 It was announced on October 10, 2017, that Cassill would not be returning to Front Row Motorsports in 2018.